FIM Sand Races World Championship

-The FIM Sand Races World Championship is the world championship series for Beach racing, a variant of off-road motorcycle racing.
+The FIM Sand Races World Championship is the world championship series for beach racing, a variant of off-road motorcycle racing.

 Rounds of the series are mass-start, mass-participation events taking place on beaches or in other sandy coastal areas.

 The series originated as an FIM-sanctioned World Cup, held in 2023 and 2024, before being upgraded to a full FIM World Championship for 2025 onwards.
 Famous events such as the Enduropale du Touquet and the Enduro del Verano in Argentina have formed part of the series since its inception.

 History

-The FIM launched the series as a World Cup in 2023.
-This inaugural season consisted of three events and was won by British rider Todd Kellett.
-Kellett was able to successfully defend his title in the 2024 season by winning every round, as the championship took place over an expanded calendar.
+In October 2022 the FIM in conjunction with the French, Portuguese and Argentinian Motorcycling Federations announced the launch of a new FIM Sand Races World Cup series starting in 2023.

+2023

+The inaugural season consisted of three events: